aosabook/500lines/pedometer/chapter.md

 Finally!
 The step counting portion of our step counting app.

 The measure steps method counts the positive edges (the peaks) and the negative edges (the troughs) through the count_edges method, and then sets the @steps variable to the average of the two.
 The count_edges method takes a boolean parameter to determine whether we're counting peaks or troughs.
-The method iterates through each point in our parser's @filtered_data attribute to count steps.
+The method iterates through each point in our processor's @filtered_data attribute to count steps.
 At the start of the method, we instantiate the following variables:

 * count is used to keep track of the step count as we interate through our loop.
 This is, obviously, initialized to 0.
 * index_last_steps keeps the index of the step before the one we're on when looping through @filtered_data.